gnosisguild/zodiac-module-connext/README.md

 ## About the Connext Module

-⚠️ Warning: Audits for this module are currently underway. **DO NOT USE THIS CODE IN PRODUCTION UNTIL THEY ARE COMPLETE**. ⚠️

 This module allows an Avatar to be the target of any arbitrary function call originiating from a Gnosis Safe on another domain (chain or rollup) using [Connext](https://connext.network).

 Connext is a modular protocol for cross-domain communication.
 It piggybacks on the most secure Arbitrary Messaging Bridge available for a given ecosystem (e.g. the Optimism rollup bridge, or the Gnosischain AMB) to relay data and funds asynchronously between contracts on different chains.